Proteusiq/dupyter/README.md

 git clone https://github.com/Proteusiq/dupyter.git && cd dupyter
 docker-compose up
 ```
 ::Note:: The first build will take a while.
 Go and grab a cup of coffee.
+Window and Mac's Docker Desktop users are required to allow volume mounting.

 Default JupyterLab password is `jupyterlabpwd`.
 You can change it by editing notebook.env.
 Rebuild, `docker-compose build`, for the new changes to take effect.